In this section...

 • Choose appropriate tools and explain why they are being used.

-• Know how to create a lever.
+• To be able to create a sliding mechanism

-• Know how to create a slider.
+• To be able to create a wheel mechanism

 Year 3